jdiazc2000/Woola-Commerce/README.md

 Thanks for see my project :)!

 ## App features 🪐
- - When you buy a product, generate an object with the information from the buy form, you will see this information on the console.
+ - When you buy a product, generate an object with the information from the buy form, you will see this information on console.
 - Example API posted on my Profile :).

 ## Frontend Development 🌞